What is data science?

 Discover what a data scientist does and how to become a successful data scientist

 What is a data scientist?

 A data scientist leads research projects to extract valuable information from big data and is skilled in technology, mathematics, business, and communications.
-Organisations use this information to make better decisions, solve complex problems, and improve their operations.
+Organizations use this information to make better decisions, solve complex problems, and improve their operations.
 By revealing actionable insights hidden in large datasets, a data scientist can significantly improve his or her company’s ability to achieve its goals.
 That's why data scientists are in high demand and even considered "rock stars" in the business world.

 Introduction to data science